kohkimakimoto/inertia-echo/README.md

 })
 ```

-See also official document: [Partial reloads](https://inertiajs.com/partial-reloads)
+See also the official document: [Partial reloads](https://inertiajs.com/partial-reloads)

 ### Asset versioning